Regularization Matters: A Nonparametric Perspective on Overparametrized Neural Network: CONCLUSION AND DISCUSSION

 From a nonparametric perspective, this paper studies overparametrized neural networks trained with GD and establishes optimal $L_2$ convergence rates for trained neural network estimators under the $\ell_2$ regularization.
-In particular, our results bring algorithmic guarantees into the statistical analysis of deep neural networks.
-Our simulation results corroborate our theoretical analysis, and imply that the assumptions of our theory may be relaxed.
-More investigations along this direction will advance our statistical understandings of deep learning.
-For example, our work can be further improved by relaxing the sphere assumption on the input data and assumptions on the learning rate $\eta_1,\eta_2$ and the iteration number $k$ imposed in Theorems \ref{thm:withPenalty} and \ref{thm:withPenaltyl2small}.
-Additionally, as empirically shown in numerical experiments, it is possible to extend our theory to multi-layer neural networks with other types of activation functions.
+On one hand, our result broadens the NTK literature by incorporating an explicit penalty term in the training objective.
+On the other hand, our convergence analysis extends the statistical theory of deep neural networks by bringing algorithmic guarantees into the network estimator and offsetting the extra complexity from overparametrization through delicate GD analysis.
+Our simulation results corroborate the theoretical analysis and imply that the assumptions of our theory may be relaxed.
+More investigations along this direction would advance our statistical understandings of deep learning.
+For example, our work can be further improved by relaxing the sphere assumption on the input data and the iteration number $k$ imposed in Theorems \ref{thm:withPenalty} and \ref{thm:withPenaltyl2small}.
+Additionally, although our theoretical analysis depends on the exact formula of the NTK associated with one-hidden layer ReLU neural network, it is possible to extend our theory to multi-layer DNNs as empirically shown in numerical experiments.
+In fact, it has been shown that the RKHS generated by the multi-layer NTK is equivalent to the one-hidden NTK \citep{chen2020deep}.
+Therefore, one possible approach for generalizing our theory is based on this equivalence.

+The nonparametric perspective is potentially helpful in understanding other popular regularization techniques, e.g., batch normalization \citep{ioffe2015batch}, data augmentation \citep{dao2019kernel}, knowledge distillation \citep{hinton2015distilling}, etc. On the other hand, novel and problem-specific regularization approaches may be motivated during the convergence analysis that inspires better performance in practice.